 Yes, it’s possible to test for leaky gut syndrome, but it’s tough to say how accurate the current testing methods are.

 At present time, the zonulin test is said to be one of the most effective ways to test for leaky gut.
-Zonulin is a type of protein that regulates the opening and closing of the tight junctions in your small intestine (remember these tight junctions as your gut’s “security system”?).
+Zonulin is a type of protein that regulates the opening and closing of the tight junctions in your small intestine (remember these tight junctions are your gut’s “security system”).
 Under normal circumstances, we require small openings in our gut lining for nutrient transport, which is why it’s helpful when small amounts of zonulin are being produced.

 Zonulin testing can be done by using an enzyme-linked immunosorbent assay test (ELISA) performed by a professional healthcare worker.
-More information on ELISA tests can be found here.

 When it comes to leaky gut, let your body be the guide.
 Even if you don’t have noticeable symptoms of leaky gut, you’ll only be doing yourself a favor by following a gut-supportive diet (and lifestyle).